-The endosperm may be mealy, horny, continuous or ruminated.
+The endosperm may be mealy, continuous or ruminated.
 An endosperm has a triploid chromosome complement.

 Also read: Seed Dormancy

 The embryo is the most important part of a seed.
-It is diploid developed from the fertilized egg.
+It is diploid, developed from the fertilized egg.
 All the cells that need to develop into a mature embryo are present within the embryo.
-An embryo comprises of the following parts:
+An embryo comprises the following parts: